fau-masters-collected-works-cgarbin/gpt-all-local/README.md

 Run `streamlit run app.py`.
 It will open the app in a browser window.

 This command may fail the first you run it.
 There is a glitch somewhere in how the Python environment works together with pyenv.
-If Streamlit show a "cannot import module message", deactivate the Python environment with `deactivate`, activate it again with `source venv/bin/activate`, and run `streamlit run app.py`.
+If Streamlit shows a "cannot import module message", deactivate the Python environment with `deactivate`, activate it again with `source venv/bin/activate`, and run `streamlit run app.py`.

 It will take a few minutes to show the UI the first time you run it because it will download the embedding model.
 Subsequent runs will be faster.